sachinguptait/APITesting/README.md

-This is API testing framework, here all APIs automation performed using by Rest-assured library.
+This is API testing framework, here all APIs automated using by Rest-assured library.